stuburger/yafl/README.md

 ## The **Fault** Component

 A Fault is a basic component, but that doesn't make them any less useful!
 In fact you might find yourself rendering quite a few of them!
 Faults are how yafl does validation and they require a small shift in the way you think about form validation.
-While other form libraries do validation using a `validate` prop, yafl doesn't have validators.
-So, you might be wondering where you provide your validation function.
-Field level validation?
-Async blur/change validation?
-What about a synchronous validate prop on the form?
-Nope, nope and definitely nope.
-Yafl does things a bit differently.
-Check it out:
+While other form libraries usually do validation using a `validate` prop, yafl doesn't have the concept of validators.
+Instead in order to validate your Form you can conditionally render an error component.
+This has the benefit of solving many of the edge cases around validation - the most obvious example being async change or blur validation.
+Since validation is done in this declaritive style there is no need for specialized props of any kind and reduces yafl's API surface area significantly.
+Here's an example:

 ```jsx
 // FaultExample.js